KTH/style/apps/style-web/src/pages/style/en/guides/page-structure.md

 # Page structure

-<p class="lead">Ensure usability and accessibility by using a consistent HTML structure in pages and apps</p>
+<p class="lead">Ensure usability and accessibility by using a consistent HTML structure across pages</p>

 > [!Note] This document does not apply for widgets

-## Metadata and head
+## HTML metadata and head

 - Write the page language in the `<html>` tag.
 Use `sv` for Swedish and `en` for English.
 Read more about [guidelines for page language in webbriktlinjer.se (in Swedish)](https://webbriktlinjer.se/riktlinjer/141-ange-sidans-sprak-i-koden/)